hiveot/hiveot.github.io/index.md

 WoST Gateways can be discovered by WoST Things and consumers manuall or through mDNS.

 ### mDNS
-A Secured Thing Gateway MAY implement a [DNS-Based Service Discovery](https://www.w3.org/TR/2020/WD-wot-discovery-20201124/#introduction-dns-sd).
+A Wost Thing Gateway MAY implement a [DNS-Based Service Discovery](https://www.w3.org/TR/2020/WD-wot-discovery-20201124/#introduction-dns-sd).
 Things and Thing consumers can use this to discover the gateway on a local network.

 The service name of the STG follows the WoT Service Discovery naming.
 Tenatively "_directory._sub._wot".
 The type in the TXT record of the service instance is "Directory".